Maureen Mwanawasa: Biography

-Maureen Kakubo Mwanawasa was born in Kabwe, in the Central Province of Zambia on 28 April 1963, to Jeniya Lupumpaula Chilunga Kakubo and Lupumpaula Buluwayo Kakubo.
+Maureen Kakubo Mwanawasa was born in Kabwe, Northern Rhodesia (now Zambia), on 28 April 1963, to Jeniya Lupumpaula Chilunga Kakubo and Lupumpaula Buluwayo Kakubo.
 She was the eighth born in a family of 10 children (including a set of twins), 6 boys and 4 girls.

 She started her school in 1970 at the age of seven at Raphael Kombe Primary School in Chimanimani Township in Kabwe.
-In 1976 she was accepted to go to St. Mary's Secondary School in Maramba, Livingstone, Southern Province of Zambia where she did her secondary school form 1 to form 5 which she completed in 1981.
+In 1976 she was accepted to go to St. Mary's Secondary School in Maramba, Livingstone, Southern Province where she did her secondary school form 1 to form 5 which she completed in 1981.
 Mwanawasa was an active member is FOMAGA which is an alumni Association of St. Mary's in Livingstone.

 Mwanawasa met her future husband, Levy Mwanawasa in Kabwe where they went on to get married on 7 May 1987.
 The couple have 4 children together, 3 girls and 1 boy.

 She campaigned with her husband during his 2001 elections when running for the presidency of Zambia and won the elections held on 27 December 2001 and took office on 2 January 2002.

 As early as 2006, Mwanawasa was seen as a potential candidate for president of the country, but following her husband's death she did not file as a potential candidate to represent her husband's party in the election.
 She, however, did suddenly clash against Michael Sata of the Patriotic Front when he came to pay respects to her at her husband's funeral, resulting in Sata being forced off the premises.

 Mwanawasa was the past president of the Organisation of African First Ladies against HIV/AIDS and founder of the Maureen Mwanawasa Community Initiative (MMCI) in 2002.
 She was also the joint owner of Mwanawasa & Company, her husband's law firm, until he entered into politics and left his private practice.

 She was awarded the International Hope Award by World Vision in 2006.

 Mwanawasa was a Jehovah's Witness, but in 2001 she was excommunicated for being actively involved in politics.
 She was a Baptist Christian.